rafis-af/projeto-3-C/README.md

 salvar-forca.txt: armazena o progresso do jogo atual contendo dica, palavra a ser descoberta e letras corretas e erradas.

-logs-forca.txt: armazena as ações do jogador dentro do programa contendo as horas, dica da palavra e a letra jogada
+logs-forca.txt: armazena as ações do jogador dentro do programa contendo as horas, dica da palavra e a letra jogada.